Online Marketing vs Direct Mail

 On the other hand, if you’re only doing online marketing you’re missing that person, like myself, who may have forgotten about an oil change and your targeted piece of mail will bring him in.

-The world is moving towards online marketing, and for good reason!
-With online marketing you get everyday exposure, and with direct mail marketing you get a one-time blast.
+The world is moving towards online marketing and for good reason!
+With online marketing, you get everyday exposure, and with direct mail marketing, you get a one-time blast.
 But sometimes that one-time blast may be just the right piece of information your customer needs.
 Direct mail and online marketing really work best when you use them together.
-If you know a business owner who could benefit from this comparison, please share this post with them!
-Thanks!
-Also, if you would like to receive tips weekly to help with your online marketing efforts, subscribe below!
+If you would like to move some of your marketing budget from direct mail to online marketing, request a quote below!